- Questions to Ask a Realtor When Selling a Home

 Click here to browse our Real Estate Agent Directory and contact top-rated agents in your area!

-When deciding on a real estate agent, finding one that fits your needs and personality is essential.
+When deciding on a real estate agent, it’s essential to identify the best real estate agent by evaluating their credentials, licenses, and experience.
 You will likely work closely with this person for at least a few months, so it’s worth your time to find a realtor that you like working with and who does the job the way you would expect.
-The best want to do this is to come up with a list of questions to ask realtors.
+The best way to do this is to come up with a list of questions to ask realtors.

 We recommend interviewing anywhere from 4-6 real estate agents before deciding.
+Before your interviews, take time to research the real estate business, current market trends, and the agent’s background to ensure you are well-informed.
 This can be anything from a quick phone conversation to a sit-down meeting.
 Either way, there are some key real estate interview questions you should ask every agent before giving them the thumbs up or thumbs down.

-Here are our recommended questions to ask a realtor during an interview:
+Here are our recommended questions to ask a potential realtor during an interview—these questions help you evaluate if the agent is the right fit for your needs:

 Questions to Ask a Realtor When Selling a Home

 You should look for specific things in a selling agent that might not be as important in an agent who is just helping you buy.
+An agent’s deep knowledge of the neighborhood—including recent sales, local market trends, and community amenities—can make a significant difference in pricing and marketing your home.
+Be sure to ask if the agent will provide a comparative market analysis (CMA) using similar homes to accurately determine your home’s value and set the right price.
 These questions will help you determine if an agent will meet your needs and get you the price you are hoping for.
 Try these questions to ask a real estate agent.

 1. How many homes have you sold in the area?

 It is crucial to have an agent that is deeply familiar with the area they are working in.
-So asking how many properties an agent sold nearby is vital.
+So asking how many properties an agent sold nearby is vital, and it’s also important to ask how many homes the agent has helped buyers close in the past year to gauge their recent experience and success in the market.
 You can do this by searching their real estate transactions.
 You can also search FastExpert’s real estate agent directory for reviews and sales history of top realtors in your area.

 If a realtor is showing your home to potential buyers, there are going to be questions they’ll need to be able to answer.
-These questions can be about nearby amenities or what type of heating homes in the area have, how often trash is picked up or if races and parades ever go through the nearby streets.
+These questions can be about nearby amenities, the local school district and how it impacts buyer interest, what type of heating homes in the area have, how often trash is picked up, or if races and parades ever go through the nearby streets.

-A good agent will also need to know when the best time to list is, what types of homes are in high demand, what the most essential repairs are, etc.
+A good agent will also need to know when the best time to sell your home is, what types of homes are in high demand, what the most essential repairs are, etc.

 It also helps to have a local agent who knows city and county requirements as you go through the process.